Orchestrating the migration of Michigan Medicine's fragmented, Legacy system into a single, user-centered department intranet.

 Understanding full context

-Building Alignment — ADmin and Users
+Building Mutual Purpose — ADmin and Users

 Why is an Intranet important?